 These earbuds have an integrated microphone.

-The recording quality of the Monster Clarity 101 AirLinks' microphone is okay.
+Their microphone recording quality is okay.
 While you'll still be understood, your voice won't sound deep or full to the person on the other line.
 Your voice might not also be picked up well if you're whispering in a quiet environment like a library, either.

 The noise handling of the Clarity 101's microphone is disappointing.
 This microphone struggles to separate background noise like car engines or traffic from speech.
 If you need to talk to someone, you'll be heard best in a quiet environment.